linterniGamer/Tt-Games-quickbms-scripts/README.md

 1.- The bms script you selected is not the correct one.

-2.- The DAT file is not a valid one (E.g. Transformers The Game for Xbox 360).
+2.- The DAT file is not valid (E.g. Transformers The Game for Xbox 360).

-3.- The DAT files are corrupted (careful with extracting DAT files from PS3 or Xbox 360 ISOs).
+3.- The DAT files are corrupted (careful with extracting DAT files from PS3 or Xbox 360 ISOs, check problem nº5).

-4.- The DAT file is too big to be processed on the memory, showing memory allocation problem on quickbms (happens with the DAT file from TCS PS3).
+4.- The DAT file is too big to be processed on the memory (quickbms shows the error memory allocation problem, happens with the DAT files from TCS PS3).
 </details>
 <details><summary><h3>3.
-I opened the DAT files with another program and they're not DAT files anymore.
-What can I do now?</h3></summary>
+I've opened DAT files with another program and they're no longer DAT.</h3> <h4>What can I do?</h4></summary>
 The DAT files have not been altered, just your computer shows them with a different icon.
 What you need to check to make sure they are still DAT files is the type of file they are.
-If it says `DAT file` then it keeps being a DAT file and so it can be extracted easily with quickbms following the correct steps.
+If it says `DAT file` then it's still a DAT file and so it can be extracted easily with quickbms following the correct steps.

-If they aren't DAT files anymore, get the original DAT files and DO NOT try to open them again with a different program.
+If they aren't DAT files anymore, then get the original DAT files and DO NOT try to open them again with a different program.
 </details>
 <details><summary><h2>4.
 When I open quickbms, it closes.
 What I can do?</h2></summary>
-Run it as administrator and done.
+Right click on it, run it as administrator and done.
 </details>
 <details><summary><h2> 5.
-How can I extract the files that are inside a console version of the game?</h2></summary>
+How can I extract the files inside a console version of the game?</h2></summary>
 It depends of which console version of the game we're talking about:

 - $\color{#FF8800} \mathtt{\textbf{\large{Android and IOS}}}$: the game files are all contained in the `.obb` file, so extract it using quickbms like it was a DAT file.